FREQUENTLY ASKED QUESTIONS

 Is financial aid available?

-A limited amount of financial aid may be available on a case-by-case basis.
+A limited amount of financial aid may be available to returning students on a case-by-case basis.

 Do I have to volunteer?